swizzlevixen/letterboxd/README.markdown

 ## Usage

 Instantiate the `Letterboxd` class, and provide it with the `api_base` URL for the API, your `api_key`, and your `api_secret`.
-You can pass it as a variable to the class init, or add it to your environment variables as:
+You can pass it as a variable to the class initializer, or add it to your environment variables as:

 ```
 export LBXD_API_KEY="YOUR_KEY_HERE"